canonical/rust-best-practices/site/src/ordering-discipline.md

 Derived items should be ordered as follows:

 - `Copy` should come first (this has the most surprising effect on how the consumer will interact with values of the given type)
-- Standard library derives, ordered lexicographically (these form a common expectation for basic behaviour and missing items are surprising)
+- Standard library items, ordered lexicographically (these form a common expectation for basic behaviour and missing items are surprising)
 - Third party items, ordered lexicographically

 ✅ Do this: